 - Implement security software that monitors data movements to untrusted locations.
 It’s impossible for a security team to have visibility into all data loss events with traditional security software.
 Protecting data demands software that monitors all data movements and prioritizes alerts to security based on risky user behavior.

 Having a plan and abiding by general security hygiene is excellent, but organizations need a new way to protect their data from breaches.
 That’s where comprehensive data protection software can help.

 Avoid data breaches with a robust data protection solution

 Data breaches can have devastating consequences, including expensive fines, reputational damage and loss of competitive edge.

 Although traditional security software and data policies can offer some protection, they aren’t comprehensive enough to thwart today’s insider and outsider threats.
 You need security software that monitors all data movement to untrusted locations.

 Incydr tracks all file movement in your organization and prioritizes it based on 120+ contextual risk indicators.
 Administrators receive alerts to high-risk activities and can react with severity-appropriate responses straight from Incydr’s dashboard, stopping data leaks without disrupting employees’ work.

 Gartner ranks Code42 as a leading data protection solution

-Find out why solutions like Incydr are the fastest-growing data protection and security category when you download Gartner’s IRM Market Guide.
+Find out why solutions like Incydr are the fastest-growing data protection and security category when you download Gartner’s DLP Market Guide.